waynodiablo/Oystercard/further_javascript/walkthroughs/10_karma.md

 };
 ```

-Now you can run fire up your test runner and watch your tests pass and fail.
+Now you can fire up your test runner and watch your tests pass and fail.

 ```bash
 karma start test/karma.conf.js